-- 2.2.1 As with the other stages of SA work, this Sustainability Appraisal will be sent to the three statutory environmental consultees. - 2.2.2 In addition, all residents, organisations and authorities on the Borough Council's database will be invited to comment.
-This includes but is not limited to: - All town and parish councils in the borough - All adjoining local planning authorities - Campaign to Protect Rural England (as per request by Town Forum at Scoping Stage) - Department for Environment, Food and Rural Affairs - East Sussex Council Climate Change and Environment Team - Forestry Commission - High Weald Area of Outstanding Natural Beauty Unit - Kent and Medway Biological Records Centre - Kent County Council Climate Change and Environment Team - Kent County Council Education Department - Kent County Council Heritage Team - Kent County Council Sustainable Urban Drainage Team - Kent High Weald Partnership - Kent Local Nature Partnership (subject to pre assessment check) - Kent Reptile and Amphibian Group - Kent Wildlife Trust - Kent Youth Sport - Royal Society for the Protection of Birds

-- Sevenoaks District Council

-- Southern Water (as per request by KCC at scoping stage)

-- South East Water
+- 2.1.1 Views from statutory consultees and other interested parties have been sought throughout the Sustainability Appraisal process. - 2.1.2 All comments received, the Council's response and any subsequent changes made to the SA process are summarised in Appendix H of the Scoping Report, Appendix C of the Interim SA Report, and the Consultation Statements for the Regulation 18 Draft Local Plan and the Regulation 19 Pre Submission Local Plan. - 2.1.3 The three statutory environmental consultees: Natural England, Historic England and the Environment Agency have provided comments on the SA work, including the 19 objectives identified.
+No fundamental concerns about the SA process or objectives have been raised by Historic England or the Environment Agency.
+Comments from Natural England received at Regulation 19 stage have been addressed in the accompanying Consultation Statement. - 2.1.4 In addition, all residents, organisations and authorities on the Borough Council's database were invited to comment.
+This included but was not limited to: - All town and parish councils in the borough - All adjoining local planning authorities - Campaign to Protect Rural England (as per request by Town Forum at Scoping Stage) - Department for Environment, Food and Rural Affairs - East Sussex Council Climate Change and Environment Team - Forestry Commission - High Weald Area of Outstanding Natural Beauty Unit - Kent and Medway Biological Records Centre - Kent County Council Climate Change and Environment Team - Kent County Council Education Department - Kent County Council Heritage Team - Kent County Council Sustainable Urban Drainage Team - Kent High Weald Partnership - Kent Local Nature Partnership (subject to pre assessment check) - Kent Reptile and Amphibian Group - Kent Wildlife Trust - Kent Youth Sport - Royal Society for the Protection of Birds - Sevenoaks District Council - Southern Water (as per request by KCC at scoping stage) - South East Water

 - Upper Medway Internal Drainage Board

 - West Kent Primary Care Trust

 - Woodland Trust